 Following his father's death (1585), he succeeded to the earldom of Kildare and was finally permitted to return to Ireland in early 1586.
 The earls of Kildare had formerly been the most powerful nobles in Ireland, but their status had never recovered from the ‘Silken Thomas’ rebellion of 1534, and, regarded as suspect by the authorities, they had been subjected to considerable government harassment ever since.
 As a result, much of the traditional patrimony of the earls of Kildare had been seized by others.
 Moreover, Henry inherited a much diminished estate from his father, due to the provision of sizeable Kildare lands as jointures to his widowed mother and to his widowed sister-in-law.
 Shorn of these resources, he struggled to acquire and maintain the luxury items and military retinues that were respectively the symbols and basis of aristocratic status in Ireland.
 At some point prior to 1592, the crown seized some of his property and two of his castles in recompense for money owed by him.

 His only viable strategy was to win the favour of the crown, a course made difficult by the fact that some members of the Irish privy council held land formerly owned by his ancestors.
 Nonetheless, throughout his career he sought to assist the royal army with his own private forces, many of whom were drawn from his foster-family, the O'Connors.
 Indeed, while other midland clans continued to display hostility towards the government during this period, the O'Connors appear to have adopted a relatively loyalist stance under his influence.
 Although he was probably raised a catholic and all his followers were catholic, he at least outwardly embraced protestantism.
-Like his father, he could not afford the handicap of being openly catholic.
+Like his father, he could not afford the disadvantage of being openly catholic.
 Embarrassingly, in 1586 one of his servants in London was implicated in a catholic plot to assassinate the queen.
 Further controversy occurred in April 1591 when he quarrelled fiercely with Robert Devereux (qv), 2nd earl of Essex and chief favourite of the queen, in the queen's presence chamber, forcing the authorities to intervene to prevent a duel between the two men.
 Despite these incidents, both the queen and her ministers in London were broadly sympathetic and sought to alleviate his financial difficulties.

 About 1588–9, he secured a politically and financially advantageous marriage to Francis, daughter of Thomas Howard, earl of Nottingham and lord admiral of England.
 He spent much of his time in London seeking royal favour, in which his wife and in-laws proved effective lobbyists on his behalf.
 However, the marriage was not a success.
 His wife, who had been bred at the royal court, had little in common with her semi-gaelicised, fast-living husband.
 In 1594 the queen ordered Kildare to send his wife to England to live with her family, rebuking him for mistreating her in the process.
 The couple remained personally, but not politically, estranged thereafter.